UCF/CM-Documentation-Templates/Installation.md

 2. Activate the plugin: from your site's admin, click "Plugins" in the admin menu, find {{My Project}} in the list of plugins, and click "Activate".

 3. Configure the plugin: Navigate to Settings > {{My Project}}{{Update this path as necessary!!}}, and update any default plugin settings as necessary for your site.
-See the [[plugin settings docs|Plugin Settings]] for detailed information on available options.
+See the [[plugin settings docs|Settings]] for detailed information on available options.

 That's it!
 Now you're ready to start using this plugin.